External Authoritative

 -

-This product displays for Benzo(a)pyrene, positions with values counts that have been measured per matrix for each year and are present in EMODnet regional contaminants aggregated datasets, v2022.
-The product displays positions for every available year.
+This product displays for Triphenyltin, positions with values counts that have been measured per matrix and are present in EMODnet regional contaminants aggregated datasets, v2022.
+The product displays positions for all available years.